 “Tough in the Rough.”

-For 1986, Dodge’s Ramcharger SUV received a new crosshair grille, which had a strong resemblance to their early 1970s pickup truck design.
-The side mirror assemblies were simplified but other than that, there was little change besides some new colors.
+For 1986, Dodge’s Ramcharger SUV received a new crosshair grille that strongly resembled the design seen on Dodge’s early 1970s pickup trucks.
+The side mirror assemblies were simplified, but otherwise, there was little change, aside from new colors.

 The Ramcharger’s standard engine was an LA 150 bhp 5.2 liter/318 ci V8 with a two-barrel carburetor.
-It came with a four-speed manual if four-wheel drive was chosen and a three-speed automatic if two-wheel drive was preferred.
+It came with a four-speed manual transmission if four-wheel drive was chosen, and a three-speed automatic transmission if two-wheel drive was preferred.
 An LA 175 bhp 5.9 liter/360 ci V8 with a four-barrel carburetor went for an additional $261.
-With the base powertrain, fuel economy was rated at an uninspiring (and somewhat uncompetitive) 11 city/14 highway by the standards of the day in an SUV with a curb weight that started at 4,045 pounds.
-A capacious 35-gallon gas tank did give a respectable 360 to 395-mile range with a 10% fuel reserve.
+With the base powertrain, fuel economy was rated at an uninspiring (and somewhat uncompetitive) 11 city/14 highway by the day’s standards in an SUV with a curb weight starting at 4,045 pounds.
+A capacious 35-gallon gas tank gave a respectable 360 to 395-mile range with a 10% fuel reserve.

-Standard exterior and mechanical equipment on the $11,534 Ramcharger included tinted glass, chrome front and rear bumpers, two-wheel drive, power front disc/rear drum brakes, power steering, and P235/75R15 tires (a size still readily available) on 15 x 6.5-inch wheels.
-Inside, Deluxe vinyl low-back front bucket seats and an ETR AM radio with a digital clock was included.
+The Ramcharger’s base price was $11,534—about $34,400 in today’s dollars, which is about 20% less than a 2026 Durango GT SUV goes for.
+Standard exterior and mechanical equipment included tinted glass, chrome front and rear bumpers, two-wheel drive, power-assisted front disc/rear drum brakes, power steering, and P235/75R15 tires (a size still readily available) on 15 x 6.5-inch wheels with bright hubcaps.
+Inside, Deluxe vinyl low-back front bucket seats and an ETR AM radio with a digital clock were included.
 The four-wheel-drive version of the Ramcharger went for an additional $1,229.

 Among the many individual options available were aluminum road wheels ($350), a heavy-duty alternator ($145), intermittent windshield wipers ($55), air conditioning ($740), and an ETR AM stereo/FM stereo radio with a cassette player and a clock ($360).

 Along with other eighties SUVS, Ramchargers are attracting significant collector interest.
-According to Hagerty’s valuation tools, all the money for a loaded 1986 Ramcharger Royal S.E.
-4×4 in #1/Concours condition is $29,100, with a far more normal #3/Good condition AD-100 version going for $9,400.
-Ramchargers are often available in the Hemmings Motor News classifieds and on eBay Motors.
-As I write this post, a Black 1989 Ramcharger with tan bucket seats and 61,000 miles is for sale on Hemmings for $20,000.
+According to Hagerty’s valuation tools, a loaded 1986 Ramcharger Royal S.E.
+4×4 in #1/Concours condition is $45,100, while a far more normal #3/Good condition AD-100 version goes for $16,300.
+Ramchargers are often available in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I update this post in December 2025, a Black 1986 Ramcharger Prospecter with black bucket seats and 38,000 miles is for sale on Hemmings, asking $26,000.

 I have an 86 royal se 4×4360 great metallic for sale